Tom Watson (golfer): Playing style

+Years later, if a player escaped from trouble and somehow made par, tour players described the escape as a "Watson par".

 Watson also developed a reputation for scrupulous honesty, once even calling a penalty stroke on himself for slightly moving a ball that was in deep rough, although no one else had seen it.
 In 1991, Watson was critical of the heckling of his playing partner Ian Woosnam during the final round of the Masters.
 Some of the Augusta crowd were vociferous in their support for Watson, in the hope of seeing him win a third Masters title.
 Watson, however, calmed Woosnam after he was upset at being yelled at by a member of the crowd on the 14th tee.
 Watson later said: "There's been a breakdown in decorum, and I don't feel good when partisanship spills over."

 In 2010, Watson said that he agreed with Lee Westwood's assertion that Tour players who used 20-year-old Ping-Eye 2 wedges to get around new rules prohibiting box grooves (i.e., grooves rectangular [including square] or U-shaped in cross-section) were going against "the spirit of the game."
 Watson also reprimanded Tiger Woods for his "language and club-throwing" and said that Woods needed to "show humility" to the public.

 Watson has been outspoken about the effect that too much prize money can have on some golfers.
 In an interview in 2010, Watson said: "I do believe that, in certain instances, players can be corrupted by the amount of money they make.
 I think too much money corrupts the desire and for some players it's about how much money they make rather than just trying to be the best player they can."